Sciatica

 Sciatica is a broad term that is used to describe inflammation of the sciatic nerve.
 The sciatic nerve is a peripheral nerve that runs down the back of each leg.
 When irritated, it can cause pain in the back, leg, hip, pelvis, neck and buttock.

 Usually irritation of the sciatic nerve involves compression injuries either by soft tissue and surrounding muscles or the inflammation may arise from a herniated disk pressing on the associated upstream nerve roots.
-Here, we will dive deeper to explain what sciatica is, common causes of pain in sciatic nerve, common symptoms as well as treatment options available for treating this painful and debilitating condition.

 Common Causes of Sciatic Nerve Pain